xxxVIKTORxxx/TrainBasicNN/README.md

 - Numpy
 - Pandas
 ____
-- matplotlib.pyplot for draw a chart in the end
+- matplotlib.pyplot for draw a chart in the end in .py file format